 Learn how you can shop for a health plan through Get Covered New Jersey:

 I have just started my 40th year in Nursing!
 I am looking more like the above caricature every day.
 I graduated from Nutley High School and attended Rutgers University, graduating with a Bachelor of Science degree in Nursing.
 I worked as an OB/GYN Nurse at Saint Barnabas Medical Center in Livingston since graduation until January 2020.
 I have had the greatest pleasure of meeting some of my “special deliveries” 12 years after their actual “birth”day as students in the middle school.

 I was “recruited” into school nursing by John Walker when my three children attended Yantacaw School and he was their principal.
 Mr. Walker convinced me to obtain my School Nurse certification and arranged for me to do my student teaching in the Nutley school district.
 I was mentored by the best: Mrs. Flannery the School Nurse at Yantacaw School and Mr. Chern while teaching Health at the Middle School.
 I have since completed my graduate degree in Health Science along with post-graduate studies in supervision and special services.

-I have been the School Nurse here at JHWMS for almost 20 years.
-I do yearly screening on all the students for Height, Weight, and Blood Pressure and screen all the 7th graders for Hearing and Scoliosis and the 8th graders for Vision (see above letter for health screening for the 2020/2021 school year).
+I have been the School Nurse here at JHWMS for 18 years.
+I do yearly screening on all the students for Height, Weight, and Blood Pressure and screen all the 7th graders for Hearing and Scoliosis and the 8th graders for Vision.
 If parents do not want their child screened they can send a letter to the school and just ask their child to remind me on the day of screening.
 I keep and update physical forms on all students including their immunizations so that the district is compliant with state mandates.
 I also see the students on a daily basis caring for anything from paper cuts to the occasional trauma.
 If your child has medical concerns give me a call and I will make sure they have the accommodations they need.